Trinity College, Cambridge, 1994–5

 We are the second Trinity team to win, the first being in 1974.
 Christopher Vane, Wynn Jolley, Simon Schaffer, and Paul Hopkins chose the prize of three punts (named 'Bamber I', 'Bamber II', and 'Bamber III') that were only taken out of service in the mid-90s.
 Along the way they defeated: Edinburgh; Birkbeck College, London; Lincoln College, Oxford; Jesus College, Oxford; Trinity College, Oxford; and Balliol College, Oxford.

-In those days the winners went on to play a team of fellows from their university or college.
+In those days the winners usually went on to play a team of fellows from their university or college in a Christmas special.
 Here is a photo of that match (the fellows won!).

 From the undergrad team, Simon Schaffer is still in Cambridge as a Professor in the Department of the History and Philosophy of Science, and Christopher Vane is a lawyer in Newcastle.
 The Fellows have sadly all passed away; Sir John Bradfield died in 2014, Tony Weir died in late 2011, Professor Lighthill died in 1999 and Professor Gallagher passed away in the 1980s.